 Shred Your Old Documents, Newspapers, Magazines, etc

-We are happy to annoucen that we will be able to continue our Free Document Shreadding events.
+We are happy to announce that thanks to a new grant from CAL FIRE we will continue our Free Document Shredding events.

 This service is FREE thanks to our sponsors.
 However, you must complete a service form upon arrival.
 If you would like to complete it in advance, click on the PDF form below to download, fill it out and bring with you.
 A form is required for each event date (if you make multiple trips on one date, only one form is required)

 Bring your documents and watch them be destroyed right in front of your eyes!
 No worry about your personal info being found later!

 NO Metal or Hard Plastics!
 Manila folders, envelopes, magazines, paperback books, paper clips and staples, binder clips, acco fasteners are OK!

 Thank you to our sponsors for making this service possible!

 JULY 30th shredding was CANCELLED due to weather.
 Thanks for Rim High School, we have been able to reschedule!
 See below